MadLadSquad/UntitledPackageSchemeGenerator/README.md

 1. RPMs
 1. Winget

+Additonally we also use containers to test the results of your scripts, which allows you to see how your program is deployed in real time

 ## Installation and usage
 Instructions on how to use the software, as well as documentation can be found on the [wiki](https://github.com/MadLadSquad/UntitledPackageSchemeGenerator/wiki)